ridashafqaat/Stylish-Table/README.md

 # Stylish-Table
-This is a stylish table..
+This is a stylish table.